radiantlogic-v8/documentation-eoc/documentation/environments/applications/application-details.md

 The *Application Endpoints* section lists all of the environment endpoints.
 Note that the [endpoints](endpoints-overview.md) for Identity Analytics application differ from Identity Data Management application.

+>[!warning]
+> Enable IP Based Access Control in the Security settings to limit which IP addresses can access this LDAPS endpoint.

 ![image description](images/endpoints.png)

 ## Next steps